dannyrohde/pydbantic/README.md

 `pydbantic` handles migrations automatically in response to detected model changes: `New Field`, `Removed Field`, `Modified Field`, `Renamed Field`, `Primary Key Changes`

 ### Renaming an exiting column
-Speical consideration is needed when renaming a field in a `DataBaseModel`, extra metadata `__renamed__` is needed to ensure existing data is migrated:
+Special consideration is needed when renaming a field in a `DataBaseModel`, extra metadata `__renamed__` is needed to ensure existing data is migrated:

 ```python
 # field `first_name` is renamed to `first_names`